jldimond/Alt-splicing/readme.md

 Poly-A mRNA libraries were prepared according to the [Oxford Nanopore cDNA PCR Barcoding protocol](./cDNA-PCR-Barcoding-SQK-PCS108-with-SQK-PBK004.pdf).
 Libraries were sequenced in duplex (two barcoded samples per library) on three FLO-MIN106 MinION flow cells.

 ## Genome assembly

+A draft _A. elegantissima_ genome was generated using [wtdbg2](https://github.com/ruanjue/wtdbg2).
+The draft genome comprises 243 Mb, including 5359 contigs with an N50 of 87 kb and N90 of 19.2 kb.

 ## Analysis